 If you ask me, that’s what makes this memory so utterly horrible.
 If he had ever viewed it in that Pensieve himself he could have scarcely missed it.
 That is the point that he realized that she was no longer his friend.
 And probably hadn’t been for some time.

 Despite Rowling’s belated attempt to backpedal and ramp Snape’s cluelessness up to epic levels, retroactively in ‘The Prince’s Tale’, I fail to be convinced.
-Even as anti-social and unpopular as Snape seems to have been by 5th year, he probably wasn’t as clueless as Harry.
+Even as socially inept and unpopular as Snape seems to have been by 5th year, he probably wasn’t as clueless as Harry.
 Rowling spent the whole 7th book dismantling our understanding of Albus Dumbledore.
 It needed more than just a few perfunctory paragraphs to do the same for Snape.
 Over the past six and a half books she had established him as being much too sharp to not have been aware of something.
 And there was nothing even remotely subtle about that performance.

 At the very least, he could tell that he was being used by both of them.
 As a stage prop.
 And he was furious.
 And he was also probably deeply hurt.
 Lily — who, post-DHs we now know had been nagging him for months, if not years, about his acquaintances — who he couldn’t have shed, since they knew where he slept — was publicly treating him like dirt and now had clearly sided with his enemies against him.
 She was using the whole situation as an opportunity to strike poses back at James (who you realize that she had to have been taking a great deal of interest in, in order to have such an extensive list of criticisms to later make).